 What kind of periodontal treatments do you offer?

 The treatment you receive depends on the severity of the gum disease.
 Common treatments include deep cleanings, antibiotic gels, and scraping, and planing.

 Find a Periodontal Dentist Near Me

 It is helpful to have a dentist or dental hygienist near home or work.
 This way you can commit to long-term treatment, if necessary.
 Call your insurance company to find specialists in your network.
-You can also look online for a dentist near you.
-You can read through websites to make sure a dental office has the gum disease treatment you need.
+You can also look online for a dentist near you or You can read through websites to make sure a dental office has the gum disease treatment you need.
 You can also call the office to ask specific questions.
 The professionals at Edge Dental can help you get started with periodontal treatment.